mirzaakhi/HR-Job-Description-Tool/README.md

 ## Docker Setup

-If you prefer to work directly with Docker, follow these steps to run the app:
+If necessary to work directly with Docker, follow these steps to run the app:

 1. **Build the Docker image**:
     ```bash